 daily photos and news

 Parents can experience camp happenings through our daily news articles and photos.
-You’ll see the day’s agenda, menu, program highlights, and lots and lots of photos!
 Login to your Lonehollow account and click on “News” to begin.
-Please note, we hire at least two photographers who visit as many classes as possible each day on a rotating schedule.
+Please note: we hire at least two photographers who visit as many classes as possible each day on a rotating schedule.
 Our goal is to capture each child each day whether in smiling candids or intense action shots.
 We end up with about 400 photos posted daily.
 Unfortunately, we don’t always succeed at getting every child every day.
-Please know that if you don’t feel you are seeing enough of your child, you can always contact our office and we will make sure your camper’s smiling face gets caught on camera!
+If you don’t feel you are seeing enough of your child, you can always contact our office, and we will make sure your camper’s smiling face gets caught on camera!

 Email through your online camp account login is the quickest and easiest way to send “letters” to campers.
 Parents are invited to purchase email credits and send messages through this system.
 Emails are processed at 11:00AM daily and then delivered to campers with their regular mail.
 Just login to your Lonehollow account and click on “Email” to begin.
 Campers receive emails every day but are not able to reply electronically.
 (Remember, they are “unplugged” while they are here.)
 Be sure to set up Guest Accounts for your camper’s family and friends before he/she arrives so that BFF’s, grandparents, and cousins can email on the first day of camp.
 Guest accounts can be set up by clicking on “Email” as well and must be completed by the camper’s parents.

-Mail is delivered after lunch on Monday through Saturday.
-Everyone LOVES to receive mail; families and friends are encouraged to send cards and letters.
-Campers can also write letters back.
-Their mail is taken to our local post office each morning.
-Summertime often overwhelms our one-room country post office so please be patient as transit time make take longer than expected.
+Mail is delivered after lunch Monday through Saturday.
+Campers LOVE to receive mail!
+Families and friends are encouraged to send cards and letters.
+Campers can write letters back.
+Mail is taken to our local post office each morning.
+Summertime often overwhelms the one-room Vanderpool Post Office, so please be patient as transit time may take longer than expected.